Apple: Production

-World production of apples in 2023 was 97 million tonnes, with China producing 51% of the total (table).
+In 2024, world production of apples was 98 million tonnes, with China producing 52% of the total (table).
 Secondary producers were the United States, Turkey, and Poland.

+Consumption

+The biggest per capita consumers in 2023 were Saint Kitts and Nevis (71 kg), Bosnia and Herzegovina (54 kg), the United States (49 kg), and Hungary (38 kg).
+China consumed 26 kg, and Turkey around 36 kg.

 Toxicity

 Amygdalin

 Apple seeds contain small amounts of amygdalin, a sugar and cyanide compound known as a cyanogenic glycoside.
 Ingesting small amounts of apple seeds causes no ill effects, but consumption of extremely large doses can cause adverse reactions.
 It may take several hours before the poison takes effect, as cyanogenic glycosides must be hydrolyzed before the cyanide ion is released.
 The U.S. National Library of Medicine's Hazardous Substances Data Bank records no cases of amygdalin poisoning from consuming apple seeds.

 Allergy

 One form of apple allergy, often found in northern Europe, is called birch-apple syndrome and is found in people who are also allergic to birch pollen.
 Allergic reactions are triggered by a protein in apples that is similar to birch pollen, and people affected by this protein can also develop allergies to other fruits, nuts, and vegetables.
 Reactions, which entail oral allergy syndrome (OAS), generally involve itching and inflammation of the mouth and throat, but in rare cases can also include life-threatening anaphylaxis.
 This reaction only occurs when raw fruit is consumed—the allergen is neutralized in the cooking process.
 The variety of apple, maturity and storage conditions can change the amount of allergen present in individual fruits.
 Long storage times can increase the amount of proteins that cause birch-apple syndrome.

 In other areas, such as the Mediterranean, some individuals have adverse reactions to apples because of their similarity to peaches.
 This form of apple allergy also includes OAS, but often has more severe symptoms, such as vomiting, abdominal pain and urticaria, and can be life-threatening.
 Individuals with this form of allergy can also develop reactions to other fruits and nuts.
 Cooking does not break down the protein causing this particular reaction, so affected individuals cannot eat raw or cooked apples.
 Freshly harvested, over-ripe fruits tend to have the highest levels of the protein that causes this reaction.

 Breeding efforts have yet to produce a hypoallergenic fruit suitable for either of the two forms of apple allergy.